ntthienphuc/AI---Chemistry/README.md

 Each `.pt` is paired with a `.meta.json` storing class order, ppm scaling, and image size, enabling the inference module to rebuild the architecture automatically.

+> **Weights download**: Grab the complete folder from https://drive.google.com/drive/folders/1yDxk7LtQoWzoArY87GYdXD_7xoKB0DlR?usp=sharing and drop everything into the repository’s `weights/` directory.
+The archive already contains the four classifier checkpoints plus `best.pt`; keep the filenames unchanged so the API can auto-discover them.

 ---

 ### Environment Setup